yllvar/smuggled-ciggie/blog-post-enhanced-analysis.md

 Right, so let me get this straight.
 We've created a situation where it's easier to buy illegal cigarettes in Malaysia than it is to register a company without bribing someone.
 Brilliant.
 Absolutely brilliant.
 The illegal stuff has actually BEATEN the legal stuff.
 It's like watching Malaysia play football - you know what the result should be, but somehow we still lose to Singapore.

-This is the equivalent of appointing people to government positions based on who attended whose wedding, then acting shocked when nothing works.
-Which, coincidentally, is exactly what we do.

 ## Geographic Hotspots: The States Where Nobody Gives A Toss

 ### Let's Name and Shame, Shall We?